tobidada001/keep-it-simple-blog/README.md

 # keep-it-simple-blog
 This project focuses on building a blog app using Python and Django Framework.

-As of now, the requirement for running the application are:

-* Django Version 4.1
-* django-ckeditor
-* Pillow
+# Create a virtual environment

+## Install the requirements for this project using: pip install -r requirements.txt in your virtual env

-First make sure you make migrations and migrate the tables to the sqlite database, and then create your SUPERUSER from your command line.
+## Make migrations and migrate the models, and then create your SUPERUSER from your command line.
 That way, you'll be able to add post to the blog as an Admin.